 Notes

-Make it Ahead!Ā You can make the ragu up to one day in advance.
+Make it Ahead!
+You can make the ragu up to one day in advance.
 Just follow the recipe steps and once you’ve reduced the sauce and added the ribs back in, let it cool and then keep it in the refrigerator.
 Heat it up in a saucepan on the stove before you serve it.
-If needed you can thin the sauce with a splash of red wine, water, or beef stock.
+You can thin the sauce with a splash of red wine, water, or beef stock if needed.
 I don’t recommend making the potatoes ahead – do those the day of!

 Nutrition